-2. DMS teaches universal values:
+2. DMS teaches core values:

 - a.
 Respect and Dignity: We respect the fundamental human needs, rights, and dignity of each person, no matter how young, as a full and independent person who is engaged in the ongoing process of development.
 During this process, while honoring the right to self-determination, we model and encourage certain values: kindness, honesty, warmth, openness, respect and curiosity for each person's uniqueness, tolerance, cooperation, good sportsmanship, and nonviolence. - b.
 Compassion: We encourage our children to be open-minded, kind and compassionate; to gain a sense of themselves and others, and to understand and appreciate and respect one another. - c.
 Love of Learning: We want students to love learning and to value knowledge, creativity, and humor.
-We cultivate a love of learning through hands on discovery, group work, independent exploration, nurturing curiosity, encouraging ownership in learning, and allowing children to work at their own pace. - d.
+We cultivate a love of learning through hands-on discovery, group work, independent exploration, nurturing curiosity, encouraging ownership in learning, and allowing children to work at their own pace. - d.
 Service: We believe that each of our children is gifted with different talents and abilities, and that the most noble and rewarding use of those gifts is to help and serve one another.
 We hope they will be responsible, critical, and caring members of a diverse society and recognize that they have the power and resources to effect change as well as the self-esteem and confidence to pursue their goals.

 - e.
 Integrity: Integrity is the foundation of character.
 We encourage our students to be honest with themselves and those around them. - f.
-Independence: We make a concerted effort to empower people at our school, helping them to learn how to make responsible choices for them selves, to recognize that they are assuming increasing control over their lives as they mature, and to discover how to make a difference in the world around them by positive efforts and contributions to others. - g.
-Interdependence: As a Montessori school we encourage and value independence freedom within appropriate limits which is always linked with responsibility.
+Independence: We make a concerted effort to empower people at our school, helping them to learn how to make responsible choices for themselves, to recognize that they are assuming increasing control over their lives as they mature, and to discover how to make a difference in the world around them by positive efforts and contributions to others. - g.
+Interdependence: As a Montessori school we encourage and value independence freedom within appropriate limits which is always linked with responsibility and manifests within a community setting.
 To facilitate the development of responsibility, accountability, independence and a sense of engagement with the community we strongly encourage participation in day-to-day classroom management, community decision making, and care of one's self and the school environment.
-We seek to help each community member to see the value of responsibility and commitment to themselves, the school community and to the community of man, and that the good of the individual and that of the community is interdependent. - h.
+We seek to help each community member to see the value of responsibility and commitment to themselves, the school community and to the greater community.
+We view the well-being of the individual as interdependent with that of the community. - h.
 Excellence We strive to instill a passion for excellence in our students in everything that they do, both in and outside of school, with the understanding that each person has unique abilities that contribute to the good of humanity. - i.
-Understanding and Tolerance: As educators, parents and citizens of the world with the mutual goal of world peace we consider it our responsibility to model and encourage tolerance, self-awareness and understanding both to our children and to each other.
+Understanding, Tolerance, and Acceptance: As educators, parents and citizens of the world with the mutual goal of world peace we consider it our responsibility to model and encourage tolerance, self-awareness and understanding both to our children and to each other.
 We value and encourage curiosity as children learn about differences in ability, in heritage, in religion, in culture, in beliefs, in thought, in ways of doing things, in dress and in physical appearance.
+We understand, and teach, that kindness does not depend upon understanding.
+Kindness can lead to connection and understanding.